ubcecon/praxis-ubc/README.md

 # Praxis: "Unpacking the Black Box: Critical AI Literacies for Arts Students"

-A repository for the large TLEF project: Unpacking the Black Box: Critical AI Literacies for Arts Students.
+A repository for our large TLEF project: Unpacking the Black Box: Critical AI Literacies for Arts Students.

 ## Important Documents